dwwatson1/coronavirus_pandemic_playbook/README.md

 ![dashboard_map](https://github.com/dwwatson1/coronavirus_pandemic_playbook/blob/main/Resources/dashboard_map.png)

-The dashboard map presents the largest factors that contributed to the spread of COVID-19.
+The dashboard map presents the largest factors that were determined by running the aggregated machine learning model with ratios that contributed to the spread of COVID-19.
 The factors presented are:
 - Age Group 50 64 No Covid Ratio
 - Airport Area
 - Economic Confidence Index